Get us in your inbox

 • Vauxhall

-Come nose to nose with the most soulful of animals at Vauxhall City Farm, which allows you to feed its goats.
-Fred, Barney and their friends will submit to a pat in exchange for a generous handful of grass nuts from the farm’s feed dispenser.
-AS
+Come nose to nose with the most soulful of animals at Vauxhall City Farm, where you can get close up to and feed the goats.
+The farm’s furry friends will submit to a pat in exchange for a generous handful of grass nuts from the farm’s feed dispenser.
+Once you’ve got your goat fill, check out the rest of the menagerie – including alpacas, guinea pigs, sheep and more.

 Vauxhall City Farm.
 Vauxhall.
-Free entry, donations welcome.
+Free entry, donations welcome (suggested £3).

 • Things to do